 You need not have prior experience in jazz to enter the Minor.
 If you have been accepted as a Music Major you may declare the Jazz Minor at any time.
 If you are not a Music Major the audition requirements are either the same as the BM in Jazz or the traditional audition.
 (See School of Music Website)

-The Jazz Ensembles are open to all GMU students (instrumentalists & vocalists) regardless of degree.
+The Jazz Ensembles are open to all George Mason University students (instrumentalists & vocalists) regardless of degree.

-Auditions for placement in the Jazz Ensembles and Jazz Chamber Ensembles (Combos) occur the first week of every semester.
-The audition includes jazz scales, improvisation, prepared piece and sight reading.
+Auditions for placement occur the first week of every EVERY semester.
+The audition includes jazz scales, improvisation, a prepared piece and sight reading.

 Scales Typically Used in Auditions